 How do I apply for the NAB Gold Banking transaction account?

 Private Wealth clients who wish to open a NAB Gold Banking transaction account can either contact their NAB banker or visit a branch.
-If you are not already a Private Wealth client, you will need to meet one of the following conditions in order to qualify:
+If you are not already a Private Wealth client, you will need to meet one of the below conditions in order to qualify to become one.
+Once you have become a Private Wealth customer, you’ll need the below documentation when opening the Gold Banking transaction account.

-- Banking products.
+- NAB banking products.
 You’ll need a combined amount of at least $500,000 invested in one or more NAB banking products.

 - Income.
 An annual gross income of at least $250,000 for individuals or $350,000 for a family.